 “The hard part about developing the CubeSat is making the commercial parts durable in space,” said Tom Johnson, Goddard’s Small Satellite manager stationed at NASA’s Wallops Flight Facility in Virginia. ”We bought commercial components for IceCube and spent a lot of time testing the components making sure each part worked.”

 Over the past year, engineers tested the satellite’s limits while on orbit.
-They wanted to see if the instrument’s batteries stored enough power to run 24 hours.
+They wanted to see if the instrument’s batteries stored enough power to run for 24 hours.
 IceCube charges its batteries when the Sun shines on its solar arrays.
 During the test, safeguards prevented the satellite from losing all its power and ending the mission; however, the test was successful.
 The batteries operated the IceCube all night and recharged during the day.
 This change made the CubeSat more valuable for science data collection.

 While the IceCube team planned for the mission to operate for 30 days in space, “It does not cost very much to keep it going,” Johnson said, “so we extended the mission due to the outstanding science that IceCube is performing.
 We download data eight to 10 times a week.
 Even if we miss a week, the CubeSat can hold a couple of weeks of data.”